indygreg/PyOxidizer/docs/oxidized_importer_resource_files.rst

 ``import`` mechanism and therefore treat standalone Python source/bytecode files as non-module *resources*.

-PyOxidizer has support for loading resource files.
+``oxidized_importer`` has support for loading resource files.
 But compatibility with Python's expected behavior may vary.

 Python Resource Loading Mechanisms
 ==================================

-Before we talk about PyOxidizer's support for resource loading, it is important to understand how Python code in the wild can load resources.
+Before we talk about ``oxidized_importer``'s support for resource loading, it is important to understand how Python code in the wild can load resources.

 We'll overview them in the chronological order they were introduced into the Python ecosystem.